How to Convert YouTube Videos to WMV: Legal Methods (2026)

 According to the U.S. Copyright Office’s fair use index, personal format-shifting of content you’ve lawfully acquired falls in a gray zone that has never produced a meaningful enforcement action against an individual viewer.
 Distribution, re-upload, or commercial use of those files does produce enforcement, and the DMCA section 1201 anti-circumvention rules apply if a video sits behind any technical protection measure.

-When we tested this workflow, our sources were three Creative Commons attribution videos from NASA’s channel and three videos we’d uploaded ourselves.
-That’s the safe envelope.
+The safe envelope for this workflow is narrow: Creative Commons attribution videos from channels like NASA’s, or videos you uploaded yourself.
 See the legality of downloading YouTube videos for the broader copyright picture.

 If you only need a copy for offline viewing on a modern device, the simpler path is the YouTube Premium offline feature, which keeps the file inside the YouTube app and avoids the legal mess entirely.
 The conversion approach below assumes you already have a legitimate source file on disk.